MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 Microsoft 365 Apps is supported on Windows Server 2016 until October 2025.

+For recommendations on client hosting solutions to migrate to before October 2025, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

 ## Windows Server 2019

 Microsoft 365 Apps is supported on Windows Server 2019 until October 2025.

-For some best practices when running Microsoft 365 Apps with Windows Server 2019, see [Windows Server 2019 adds support for Office 365 ProPlus](https://cloudblogs.microsoft.com/windowsserver/2019/10/07/windows-server-2019-adds-support-for-office-365-proplus/).  *(Office 365 ProPlus is now named Microsoft 365 Apps for enterprise.)*
+For recommendations on client hosting solutions to migrate to before October 2025, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

 ## Windows Server 2022

 Microsoft 365 Apps isn’t supported on Windows Server 2022, even though Windows Server 2022 is supported until October 2031.

+For recommendations on client hosting solutions to use instead, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

 ## Additional information